Moderpach/FluentDotFirefox/README.md

 # FluentDotFirefox

+**Firefox Nightly is testing new ui and ux.
+You can got to https://www.mozilla.org/zh-CN/firefox/channel/desktop/#nightly to get the latest build.**

 [中文](README_zh_cn.md) | English

 **If you find a bug, I feel so sorry and please report the bug to issue.**